googlearchive/OpenInGoogleMaps-iOS/README.md

+**Please note:** This repository is not currently maintained, and is kept for historical purpose only.

 #OpenInGoogleMapsController

 The `OpenInGoogleMapsController` class is designed to make it easy for an iOS developer to open a map, show a Street View location, or show a set of directions directly in Google Maps.
 The class supports using the `x-callback-URL` standard so that you can add a "Back to _my app_" button directly within Google Maps, and supports a number of fallback strategies, so that you can automatically open the map in another application if the user does not have Google Maps installed. ![Analytics](https://maps-ga-beacon.appspot.com/UA-12846745-20/OpenInGoogleMaps-iOS/readme?pixel)